 The Company conducts annual performance evaluations of the Board, its individual members and Board Committees to ensure optimum Board performance.
 In this evaluation process, directors identify areas for improvement, some of which are: the timeliness and integrity of information given to them, directors' access to management, the Corporate Secretary and Board Advisors, and other forms of assistance as needed.
 The Board reviews the results of these evaluations and agrees on clear action plans to address any issues raised.

-In line with governance best practices, the board evaluations shall be facilitated by a third-party independent assessor every three (3) years reckoned from January 1, 2017 (effectivity date of the 2016 Code of Corporate Governance for Publicly Listed Companies).
+In line with governance best practices, the board evaluations may be facilitated by a third-party independent assessor every three (3) years reckoned from January 1, 2017 (effectivity date of the 2016